cocotb/cocotb/docs/source/quickstart.rst

 Running a Test
 ==============
-The cocotb testcases can be run in two ways:
+cocotb testcases can be run in three ways:
 - Using `make <https://www.gnu.org/software/make/>`_ with a Makefile, see section :ref:`quickstart_makefile`.
 - Using the :class:`cocotb_tools.runner.Runner`, see :ref:`quickstart_runner`.
+- Using a self-defined custom flow, see :ref:`custom-flows`.

-All the generated/compiled files end up in the :file:`sim_build/` directory unless otherwise specified.
+All the files produced during simulation end up in the :file:`sim_build/` directory unless otherwise specified.

 .. _quickstart_makefile: